 The Britax B-Lively is a compact and lightweight stroller for parents on a budget.
-It is strikingly similar to the Britax B-Agile 3, and is, in fact, replacing the B-Agile.
-This stroller is the smallest folded option in the group with a reasonable weight good for carrying and it comes standard with a large canopy, good storage and unique front storage bin access.
+It is the replacement model for the now discontinued Britax B-Agile 3.
+This stroller is the smallest folded option in the group with a reasonable weight good for carrying, and it comes standard with a large canopy, good storage and unique front storage bin access.
 This narrow option is not the easiest to push and turn with plastic tires and the dual front wheel design we aren't fans of, but it can still get the job done for a reasonable price if you are looking for a sturdy strolling option without a lot of special features or impressive design.

 Britax B-Lively Review

 Britax launched in the US in 1996 after a successful start in Europe.
 The company has been creating baby products for over 70 years including their best-selling infant car seats.
 Britax's goal is to develop safe and useful gear whether it is convertible car seats or strollers.
 Britax works with governments, manufacturers, and experts on safety to bring parents products for their children.

 The Britax B-Lively is a nicely priced stroller with better performance than much of the competition with comparable prices.

 The sections below show how this stroller performs compared to the competition in detail.